ryceg/ha-virtual-heatpump/README.md

    - HVAC mode changes control the climate system state
    - Climate target temperature updates the virtual thermostat

+5. **Smart Auto-Off**: When a schedule turns on the heat pump, it tracks this and will automatically turn off when the schedule ends (unless overridden by `keep_on: true` or if it "rolls into" another schedule entry).

+6. **Manual Override Protection**: If the heat pump was turned on manually (not by schedule), it will stay on until manually turned off.

-5. **Real-time Updates**: The integration checks schedule status every 30 seconds and applies changes immediately when conditions are met.
+7. **Real-time Updates**: The integration checks schedule status every 30 seconds and applies changes immediately when conditions are met.

 ### Example: Workday Morning Schedule